Dishonour of Cheque- Have you come across a situation where your cheque has been dishonoured?

 This mainly happens because most of us are not aware of creating and operating bank accounts & their services.
 Thus they end up making silly mistakes while writing a cheque.
-Read this banking awareness book to understand the important banking terms and safeguarding your money from frauds and saving your cheques from getting rejected.
+Therefore, it is important to understand the important banking terms and safeguarding your money from frauds and saving your cheques from getting rejected.